stwhitfield/covid-severity/README.md

 > [!CAUTION]
 > **COVID-19 Disclaimer:**
 > The content in this repository is not peer-reviewed.
-It should not be relied upon without context to guide clinical practice or health-related behavior.
-It should not be reported in the media as established information without consulting multiple experts.
+It should not be relied upon without context to guide clinical practice or health-related behavior, and it should not be reported in the media as established information without consulting multiple experts.

 ## Abstract